 Proof of address: Utility bills, lease agreements, or other documents to verify your current address.

-Initial deposit: Some banks require a small initial deposit to open an account, though many student accounts have a $0 deposit requirement.
+Initial deposit: With some banks a small initial deposit is required t open an account, though many student accounts have a $0 deposit requirement.

 Step 3: Submit Your Application